Glacier Hiking Book

 Redrock Lake

 At just over 2 miles hikers will reach an unmarked split in the trail.
-Walking a short distance along the left fork will lead you down to the lower falls.
-Redrock Falls is actually a series of cascades, and in my opinion, one of the more picturesque waterfalls in Glacier National Park.
+Walking a short distance along the left fork will lead you down to Redrock Falls, which are actually a series of cascades, and in my opinion, one of the more picturesque waterfalls in Glacier National Park.
 Upon arrival at the lower falls you'll notice several social trails leading to various vantage points that offer views of the lower and upper falls.

-After returning back to the main trail you'll continue for a very short distance before reaching a viewpoint of the highest falls in the series, with Swiftcurrent Mountain providing the perfect scenic backdrop.
+After returning back to the main trail you'll continue for a very short distance before reaching a viewpoint of the highest falls in the series.
+Swiftcurrent Mountain will provide the backdrop for a picture-perfect scene here.

 As a result of the lakes, stream, and an abundance of willows, the entire Swiftcurrent Valley is excellent habitat for moose.
 You'll have a great chance of spotting one almost anywhere in this valley, including right alongside the trail.